 (5) Preparing for Distributed Energy

-What Synergize RF Electric Brings to the Table?
+What Does Aclara RF Electric Bring to the Table?

-The Synergize RF Electric network is a point-to-multipoint system with a number of advantage for rural electric cooperatives.
+The Aclara RF™ Electric network is a point-to-multipoint system with a number of advantages for rural electric cooperatives.

 First and foremost, as a point-to-multipoint system that communicates meter data directly to collectors rather than through meters, as mesh systems do, reducing the need for signal boosters or repeaters.
 The data collectors can be placed on existing assets.

 Then, the system offers a high-redundancy rate so that 99.9% of all meter readings are picked up by a minimum of two, and in some cases three, data collectors.
 This ensures that the utility rarely misses a meter read, even if a data collector fails.